DUNE-DAQ/drunc_ui/docs/code_overview.md

 In the absence of a defined authentication mechanism for use in production, the project currently uses the built-in [Django authentication system].
-This requires manual creation of users via the Django command line interface and stores user data in the application database.
-This is a placeholder that will need to be replaced.
+This requires manual creation of users via the Django command line interface and stores user data in the application database. **This is a placeholder that will need to be replaced**.

 ## Permissions

 Permissions are used to control the actions that can be performed or information that can be viewed by different users.
 Permissions are defined on the custom user model defined in `main/models.py`.
-A fine-grained approach is taken to permissions whereby individual actions are have their own associated permission.
+A fine-grained approach is taken to permissions whereby individual actions have their own associated permission.
 Once the authorisation model for the dune-daq systems is well defined, individual permissions can be grouped together into user roles via [Django groups].